Netatalk/netatalk/README.md

 # AppleTalk

-Netatalk provides AFP over the [AppleTalk](https://en.wikipedia.org/wiki/AppleTalk) family of protocols in order to provide file sharing and other services with very old Macs or Apple II computers.
+Netatalk supports the [AppleTalk](https://en.wikipedia.org/wiki/AppleTalk) family of protocols, allowing it to provide AFP file sharing and other services with very old Macs or Apple II computers.

-All versions of Netatalk except the 3.x release series support AppleTalk.
+All versions of Netatalk except the 3.x release series can speak AppleTalk.

 # Community